orospakr/sharpify/README.md

    same value as you provided to the Shopify Partners UI, with no trailing slash.

-2. Start the webapp and enter your shop name.
+2. Start the webapp (use the built-in ASP.net development server and not IIS Express, as IIS Express expects the incoming `Host:` header to be `http://localhost...`) and enter your shop name.

 ## Happy Trading!